Trần Thị Thanh Thúy

-Trần Thị Thanh Thúy (born November 12, 1997), is a Vietnamese female volleyball player and a member of the Vietnam women’s national volleyball team since 2014.
-She is currently the captain of Vietnam women's national volleyball team.
+Trần Thị Thanh Thuý (born November 12, 1997) is a Vietnamese female volleyball player.
+She is a member of the Vietnam women's national volleyball team since 2014 and is the captain of the team.

 Early life

-Although her family is originally from Hà Nam, Thanh Thúy was born and raised in Bình Dương.
+While her family is originally from Hà Nam, Thanh Thuý was born and raised in Bình Dương.
 Her father worked in the transportation sector, while her mother was a teacher.
-When she was 12, despite never having played volleyball before, she had developed a passion for the sport and often followed matches closely, attending games.
-Her tall height at the time of 1.78 meters (5’10) quickly caught the attention of women's club VTV Bình Điền Long An.
-Because she was so much taller than other players her age, the club’s coaching staff even had to verify through multiple sources to confirm that she was indeed only 12 years old.
+When she was 12, while never having played volleyball before, Thanh Thuý had developed a passion for the sport and followed matches, attending games.
+Her height at the time of 1.78 meters (5’10) caught the attention of women's club VTV Bình Điền Long An.
+Because Thanh Thuý was so much taller than other players her age, the club’s coaching staff had to verify through multiple sources to confirm that she was indeed only 12 years old.
 Former head coach Lương Khương Thượng personally visited her home to persuade her family to let her learn and play volleyball.
-However, her parents initially refused, preferring that she focus on academics and believing that a career in sports would be both demanding and uncertain.

-After many attempts at persuasion, Thanh Thúy’s family finally agreed to let her train volleyball, and she joined the youth team of Bình Điền Long An, which is considered one of the leading volleyball training centers in Vietnam.
-When she first tried out for the youth team, some of her teammates suspected that she was lying about her age due to her height.
+Thanh Thuý's parents initially refused, preferring that she focus on academics and believing that a career in sports would be demanding and uncertain.
+After attempts at persuasion, Thanh Thuý’s family agreed to let her train volleyball, and she joined the youth team of Bình Điền Long An, which is considered one of the leading volleyball training centers in Vietnam.
+When Thanh Thuý first tried out for the youth team, some of her teammates suspected that she was lying about her age due to her height.

 Many of my teammates all thought I was lying about my age, which made me feel very embarrassed.
 At the time, I cried a lot, but thanks to the encouragement of my coaches and teachers, I was able to overcome that first challenge.